sidkshatriya/rd/README.md

 Contributions to the Record and Debug Tool (`rd`) are welcome and encouraged!

-By contributing to `rd` you agree to license your contributions under the MIT license without any further terms and conditions.
+By contributing to `rd` you agree to license your contributions under the MIT license without any additional terms or conditions.

 ## What works